 Soap plants – Bouncing Bet (Saponaria officinalis)

-Soap plants are just another proof that Mother Nature will take care of your needs and it can provide you with viable alternatives to commercial products.
+Soap plants are just another proof that Mother Nature will take care of your needs.
+It can even provide you with viable alternatives to commercial cleaning products.
 The plants listed in this article will help you stay clean when your soap supplies run out and this is knowledge worth knowing.
 For every plant, I’ve also added the Wikipedia link so that you can research them furthermore if you wish.

 Recommended preparedness and self-sufficiency resources:

 The LOST WAYS 2 (The vital self-sufficiency lessons our great grand-fathers left us)